Mechazo11/gazebo_harmonic_ws/README.md

 ```

 * Source a ROS 2 Humble/Jazzy workspace.
-In this example, I am using a ROS 2 Jazzy built from source
+In this example, I am using a ROS 2 Jazzy built from source in Ubuntu 22.04

 * Install all dependencies